fleetdm/fleet/docs/Using Fleet/MDM-migration-guide.md

 The default migration workflow requires that the IT admin unenrolls hosts from the old MDM solution before the end user can complete migration.
 This will result in a gap in MDM coverage until the end user completes migration.

 The end user migration workflow allows the end user to kick-off migration by unenrolling from the old MDM solution on their own.
-Once the user is unenrolled, they're nagged to turn on MDM features in Fleet.
+Once the user is unenrolled, they're prompted to turn on MDM features in Fleet.
 This reduces the gap in MDM coverage.

 Configuring the end user migration workflow requires a few additional steps.